-Plastic #2 (HDPE) Alternative ways to recycle Recycle Curbside No Plastic Bags in Curbside Recycling Many plastic bags are labeled plastic #2 or #4, but they are too thin to recycle with hard plastics and will get caught in the processing machinery.
+Plastic #2 (HDPE) Alternative ways to recycle Recycle Curbside No Plastic Bags in Curbside Recycling Many plastic bags are labeled plastic #2 or #4, but they are too thin to recycle with hard plastics and will get caught in recycling machinery.
 Find out how to dispose of plastic bags.
-Clean Out Containers If a container once held food or liquid, empty, clean and dry the container as well as you can before recycling it.
-Containers with food, liquids and other residues can contaminate whole batches of recycling and are often sent to a landfill.
+Clean Out Containers If a container once held food or liquid, it needs to be emptied, cleaned and dried as well as you can before recycling it.
+Containers with food, liquids and other residues can contaminate whole batches of recycling and end up in a landfill.
 Help Prevent Litter Plastic #2 is a lightweight material that easily finds its way into the environment, where it can leach toxic chemicals.
 Dispose of it properly to prevent it from becoming litter.
-Alternative Ways to Recycle Tide® Laundry Bottle Recycling Program Recycle laundry bottles and caps through TerraCycle’s free mail-in recycling program.
-They accept plastic #2 bottles with their plastic #5 caps securely attached.
-Find out more about the Tide® Laundry Bottle Recycling Program.
-Personal Care and Beauty Recycling Program Recycle hair care, skin care and cosmetic product packaging through this free mail-in program by TerraCycle and Garnier.
-Accepted items include shampoo caps, conditioner caps, hair gel tubes and caps, hair spray triggers, soap dispensers and tubes, body wash caps, and lotion dispensers and caps.
-Find out more.
+Empty Motor Oil Containers are Hazardous Waste Even if an empty, cleaned motor oil container is marked as HDPE #2 plastic, it is still hazardous waste.
+Learn how to dispose of empty motor oil containers.
+Alternative Ways to Recycle Garnier® Recycling Program Recycle Garnier® skincare and hair care packaging through the Garnier® Free Recycling Program by Terracycle.
+Accepted items include bottles and pumps, tubs and lids, roller bottles and flexible pouches.
 Did You Know?
 What Plastic #2 Can Become Plastic #2 can be recycled into new plastic jugs, plastic lumber, patio furniture, flower pots, buckets, recycling bins, benches and fencing.